Qt1980/reading-notes/class-04.md

 Code Fellows Class 102  TABLE OF CONTENTS

    ```1.
 [GrowthMindset](/GrowthMindset.md)```

    ```1.
 [Markdown](/markdown.md)```

    ```1.
 [Choosing A Text Editor](/Choosing-text-editor.md)```

    ```1.
 [Git-some](/Git-some.md)```

    ```1.
 [Reading Resources](/Resources.md)```

    ```1.
 [Intro to HTML](/html.md)```

    ```1.
 [Intro to CSS](/css.md)```

    ```1.
 [Intro to the Computer](/cpu.md)```

    ```1.
 [Intro to JavaScript](/java.md)```

    ```1.
 [Comparisons and Loops](/loop.md)```

 This last link is actually clickable!
 Try it!
       1. [Comparisons and Loops](/loop.md)

+Links can be used to do other things like open email programs like Microsoft Outlook or Gmail as well.

+### Layouts with CSS

+Using CSS we can control the layout or design process of our webpage.

 [Back to Table of Contents](/README.md)